nix-enthusiast/vega/docs/src/data_types/primitives.md

 # Primitives

 Primitives are the built-in essential types to build the rest of the language.
-Other types not mentioned here is derived or build upon these types.
+Other types not mentioned here are either derived or built upon these primitives.

-### Integers
+## Integers
+Integers are binary representations of whole values.

 |Bits/Sign         |Signed |Unsigned|
 |------------------|-------|--------|